How to Remove Yourself from FamilyTreeNow (2026 Guide)

 Tips for a Successful FamilyTreeNow Opt-Out

-Search for all name variations.
-FamilyTreeNow may have multiple listings for you under different name spellings — maiden name, married name, name with middle initial, etc. Search for every variation and opt out of each listing separately.
+Search every name variation.
+FamilyTreeNow often has multiple listings for the same person under different spellings (maiden name, married name, middle initial).
+Search every variation.
+Opt out of each listing separately.

 Be persistent.
-FamilyTreeNow's opt-out process is less polished than commercial brokers.
-If your first request does not result in removal within two weeks, submit again.
-Document each attempt with screenshots including dates.
+The opt-out process is less polished than at commercial brokers.
+If your first request does not produce a removal within two weeks, submit again.
+Screenshot each attempt with dates.

-Coordinate with family members.
-Since FamilyTreeNow's value is in family tree data, your information can persist on relatives' profiles even after you opt out.
-If family privacy is a priority, ask close family members to also submit opt-out requests for their own profiles.
+Coordinate with family.
+Because the value of FamilyTreeNow is in the family tree data, your information lingers on relatives' profiles even after you opt out.
+If family privacy matters to you, ask close relatives to submit their own opt-outs too.

 Frequently Asked Questions